Combatants Will Be Dispatched!

-Combatants Will Be Dispatched! (戦闘員、派遣します！, Sentōin, Haken Shimasu!) is a Japanese light novel series, written by Natsume Akatsuki and illustrated by Kakao Lanthanum.
-Originally serialized as a web novel in Shōsetsuka ni Narō between August 2012 and September 2012, Kadokawa Shoten have published the series since November 2017 under their Kadokawa Sneaker Bunko imprint.
-A manga adaptation with art by Masaaki Kiasa has been serialized in Media Factory's seinen manga magazine Monthly Comic Alive since March 2018.
+Combatants Will Be Dispatched! (戦闘員、派遣します！, Sentōin, Haken Shimasu!) is a Japanese light novel series written by Natsume Akatsuki and illustrated by Kakao Lanthanum.
+Originally serialized as a web novel in Shōsetsuka ni Narō between August and September 2012, Kadokawa Shoten have published the series since November 2017 under their Kadokawa Sneaker Bunko imprint.
+A manga adaptation with art by Masaaki Kiasa was serialized in Media Factory's seinen manga magazine Monthly Comic Alive from March 2018 to March 2024.
 Both the light novel and the manga are licensed in North America by Yen Press.
 An anime television series adaptation produced by J.C.Staff aired from April to June 2021.

 Plot

 Having almost completed their conquest of Earth, the evil Kisaragi Corporation has decided to expand their operations to other Earth-like planets across the universe by sending Combat Agent 6 and newly developed combat droid Alice to a fantasy-like world via an untested teleporter.
 Shortly after arriving, 6 and Alice find themselves drafted into the Kingdom of Grace's military.
 However, 6 has to collect enough "Evil Points" to help Kisaragi establish a foothold on this new planet.
 6 and Alice must balance their work for Kisaragi with saving the Kingdom of Grace and its Princess from the encroaching demon army.